nicklyman/pixabay-inspiration/README.md

 * Anyone who uses the app will need their own key in a local file with the same filename and location.
 * Create a file in the top level of your project directory called .env (hidden file) to hold our API key.
 This is a common file extension for a configuration file used to set up environmental variables.
 Paste your API key in your .env file that you just created and store it in an exported property named apiKey.
+* API key can be obtained at: https://pixabay.com/api/docs/
 * _API key .env file example:_
 **exports.apiKey = "YOUR-API-KEY-GOES-HERE";**
 * In your .js file (JavaScript file) that gets access to the API key, add the following requirement to the top of the file: